xalt/xalt/docs/source/130_known_problems.rst

 This issue appears to be rare as only one case has been reported.

-Segfaults due to name collusion
+Segfaults due to name collision
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When XALT is being used,  the names used in the libxalt.so are in the